 Thank you to all of the experienced nurses who responded on FB, offering their advice and encouragement to all of the newbies out there.

 Did we leave anything out?
-What’s been your experience with learning how to trust your nursing judgement?
+What’s been your experience with learning how to trust your nursing judgment?
 Are you currently on orientation – what are you struggling with?

-Resources to help you to gain confidence and trust your nursing judgement:
+Resources to help you to gain confidence and trust your nursing judgment:

 - The FreshRN Podcast

-- FREE + tons of episodes on all of the important things to know as a new nurse that tend to get glossed over
+- FREE + tons of episodes on all of the important things to know as a new nurse that tends to get glossed over

 - The best explanations of the mechanism of action behind medications I’ve personally ever seen – this can help really solidify the why behind the medications you give frequently

-- Monthly subscription to a ton of nursing resources, which includes the MedMaster course + test-taking, EKG’s (incredible explanations of this as well!), NCLEX® questions, med-surg, fundamentals, OB, cardiac, and more.
+- A subscription to a ton of nursing resources, which includes the MedMaster course + test-taking, EKG’s (incredible explanations of this as well!), NCLEX® questions, med-surg, fundamentals, OB, cardiac, and more.

 Need more in-depth cardiac info?
 Check out the Cardiac Nurse Crash Course brought to you by FreshRN® where we discuss essential topics like chest tube and arterial line care, cardiac nursing report for the ED/ICU/floor, CABG patient care, in-depth discussion on atrial fibrillation, diagnostics like stress tests and caths, and much more!